 The notion of 'value' is central in the context of this conceptual paper.
 However, within marketing and consumer research the term is rather ambiguous (Woodall, 2003).
-Before proceeding to discuss C2C co-creation in tourism, two perspectives on value are critically reviewed that appear in consumer and marketing research, and tourism marketing literature specifically: The 'features-and-benefits' approach, as an outcomeoriented value ontology grounded within a positivist paradigm (Tronvoll et al., 2011); and, the 'value-in-' perspective that primarily draws on the principles of the S-D logic and corresponds with a more reflexive, interpretive paradigm that can increasingly be found in tourism experience research (Ryan, 2002; Uriely, 2005).
+Before proceeding to discuss C2C co-creation in socially dense tourism contexts, two perspectives on value are critically reviewed that appear in consumer and marketing research, and tourism marketing literature specifically: The more traditional 'features-and-benefits' approach as an outcome-oriented value ontology grounded within a positivist paradigm (Tronvoll et al., 2011); and, the 'value-in-' perspective that primarily draws on the principles of S-D logic and corresponds with a more reflexive, interpretive paradigm that can increasingly be found in tourism experience research (Arnould and Price, 1993; Ryan, 2002; Uriely, 2005).

-Delivering value for customers: the 'features-and-benefits' approach the customer' (Woodall, 2003) is conceptualised as judgment perception of the potential economic, functional and psychological benefits customers attribute to, or expect to receive from, the marketer's offering (Kotler et al., 2009; Woodall, 2003).
+Delivering value for customers: the 'features-and-benefits' approach

+In consumer research 'value' is mostly viewed as customers' personal evaluation of the tradeoffs between the benefits they receive and the sacrifices they make (Zeithaml et al., 1988).
+More recently, 'customer-perceived value' (Kotler et al., 2009) or 'value for the customer' (Woodall, 2003) is conceptualised as judgment perception of the potential economic, functional and psychological benefits customers attribute to, or expect to receive from, the marketer's offering (Kotler et al., 2009; Woodall, 2003).
 Approaching value from a rationalist, cognitivist perspective, researchers are concerned with how customers (sub)consciously evaluate, assess, reason about, judge, and balance against the value of something, allowing for calculated predictions to be made as to customers' purchase and consumption choices.
 In contrast to the cognitivist approach, the 'experience economy' (Pine and Gilmore, 1999) moves toward the more symbolic, emotional aspects of consumption.
 The focus is on experiences as a vehicle for delivering positive customer value.